 Britain is another country where you will find high-quality research labs at the majority of educational institutions.
-Great Britain had the best higher education system in the world for years before the emerge of the best US universities and it’s still a country with some very good universities, like Oxford and Cambridge.
+Great Britain had the best higher education system in the world for years before the emergence of the best US universities and it’s still a country with some very good universities, like Oxford and Cambridge.
 Getting enrolled in these universities is rather difficult, though.
 Only fifteen percent of all applicants manage to secure a place at this educational institution after the interview round.

 Canada has become one of the most popular choices when it comes to the best study abroad countries.
 There are tons of educational institutions in Canada that use modern teaching approaches and encourage their students to conduct their own research studies.
-Some of them, like the University of Toronto, the University of British Columbia, the McGill University, etc. are a great alternative for students who can’t afford to pay the high tuition fees of US universities.
+Some of them, like the University of Toronto, the University of British Columbia, and the McGill University are a great alternative for students who can’t afford to pay the high tuition fees of US universities.
 There are also a lot of decent universities in cities like Montreal and Ottawa.

 With seven universities in the top 100, only the UK and the US have more top 100 universities than Australia.
 Additionally, numerous credible sources suggest Australia as one of the best study abroad countries.
 Even more, students that choose Australia have plenty of things to enjoy and admire outside of the classroom as well.
 From the Great Barrier Reef to unique animal encounters, Australia has a lot to offer.